 The Company’s Articles of Association require that Directors appointed by the Board during the year must seek re-appointment at the next Annual General Meeting.
 All Directors have access to the advice and services of the Company Secretary who is responsible for ensuring that Board procedures and applicable rules and regulations are observed.
 The Board has a procedure whereby any Director may seek, through the office of the Company Secretary, independent professional advice, at the Company’s expense, in furtherance of his duties.
 Formal agendas and reports are provided to the Board on a timely basis for Board and Committee meetings and the Chairman ensures that all Directors are properly briefed on issues to be discussed at Board meetings.
 Directors are able to obtain further advice or seek clarity on issues raised at the meetings from within the Company or from external sources.
 All Directors are subject to appraisal by the Board.
 The non-executive Directors are responsible for the evaluation of the Chairman.

-The Nominations Committee consists of David Payne (Chairman) and Stephen Puckett.
+The Nominations Committee consists of Chairman Steven Vaughan, attended by Jon Kempster and Stephen Puckett.
 For nominations, the Committee meets as and when necessary to consider the appointment of new executive and non-executive Directors.
 A process is in place for the appointment of new Directors involving, if felt appropriate, the use of external consultants followed by meetings with both the Committee and subsequently with the Board as a whole.
 This ensures that the selection process is both formal and objective.
 The Committee has formal terms of reference (available on request from the Company Secretary) and meets at least once a year to review succession planning at both Board and senior management level across the Group.

-The Remuneration Committee consists of David Payne (Chairman) and Stephen Puckett.
+The Remuneration Committee consists of Chairman Steven Vaughan, attended by Jon Kempster and Stephen Puckett.
 Details of the Committee and its policies are set out in the latest Annual Report.
 The Committee has formal terms of reference (available on request from the Company Secretary).

-The Audit Committee consists of Stephen Puckett (Chairman) and David Payne.
+The Audit Committee consists of Chairman Stephen Puckett, attended by Jon Kempster and Steven Vaughan.
 The Committee has formal terms of reference (available on request from the Company Secretary).
 These include the recommendation of, appointment, re-appointment and removal of the external auditors, the review of the scope and results of the interim review and external annual audit by the auditors, their cost effectiveness, independence and objectivity.
 The Committee also reviews the nature and extent of any non-audit services provided by the external auditors.
 In addition, the Committee reviews the effectiveness of internal controls, considers the need for an internal audit function and considers any major accounting issues and reports on such matters to the Board.
 The Committee reviews the integrity of the financial statements and formal announcements.
 A whistle-blowing arrangement exists whereby matters can be confidentially reported to the Committee.
 The executive Directors are not members of the Committee but attend the meetings by invitation, as necessary, to facilitate its business.

 The Chief Financial Officer monitors the level and nature of non-audit services and specific assignments are flagged for approval by the Audit Committee as appropriate.
 The Audit Committee reviews non-audit fees and considers implications for the objectivity and independence of the relationship with the external auditors.
 The Board is satisfied that the Chairman of the Audit Committee has recent and relevant financial experience necessary to meet the requirements of the Combined Code.